top of page

 To be ok with doing absolutely nothing and compassionate towards myself in that nothingness.

-If I wake up at noon because I worked until 11pm last night, that's ok.
-If I do absolutely nothing between 2:00pm and 5:00pm as I need to gear up to go to work, that's also ok.
+If I wake up at noon because I worked late the night before, that's okay.
+If I do absolutely nothing mid-afternoon as I need to gear up to go to work, that's also okay.
 Easy to say, not so easy to truly feel.

 And Why?